-One thing my company takes pride in is the fact that we really involve the customer whenever we do a custom fetish shoot.
+One thing we take pride in is the fact that we really involve the customer whenever we do a custom fetish shoot.
 Some customers like to get extremely involved in the entire casting process, some like to get involved in the art direction or writing, and then others like to just hang back and let us do all the work.

 It’s important to us to be able to offer that level of engagement to our clients, because fetishes are, well, fetishes.
 By their very nature, they’re specialized, and we want to make sure we get every detail right.

-I mentioned a little bit of this earlier in #4, but communication is absolutely vital.
-Any producer worth its salt is going to respond to your emails and calls within 24-48 hours, be absolutely clear and brief in every communication they have with you, and not ever leave you with the feeling that your head is spinning or that you don’t understand what you’re purchasing.
+I mentioned a little bit of this earlier, but communication is absolutely vital.
+Any worthwhile producer is going to respond to your emails and calls within 24-48 hours, be absolutely clear and brief in every communication they have with you, and not ever leave you with the feeling that you don’t understand what you’re purchasing.

 Custom fetish video production is just like regular video production: it involves a lot of moving parts.
 It’s the responsibility of the company to keep you informed and up to date, using language you understand, and not bombard you with b.s. or technobabble or excuses as to why such-and-such fetish isn’t possible to shoot, etc.